GaglianoTaliun-Lab/PheWeb2-API/README.md

 pheweb2 serve --host 127.0.0.1 --port 9543 --gunicorn --enable-cache
 ```

+in config.py, you can specify api url prefix

 2. Once it's running, in a separate terminal window, you can test it by running the following commands:
 ```
 curl -X GET "http://localhost:9543/phenotypes/"